cfelde/AKAP-docs/docs/components.md

 We'll return to the specific attributes available on nodes when we look at patterns.

+## AKAF registry contract

+The whitepaper goes into some detail around the benefit of a shared registry contract, as a shared reference point for all data.
+But it does bring with it some dependencies.
+Specifically it requires you to depend on the expiry behavior in AKAP, which exists because it is a free shared resource.
+Now while it is not difficult to manage this, it might not be something you are comfortable with for all your registry needs.

+For this reason we also provide the [AKAF contract](https://github.com/cfelde/AKAP/blob/master/contracts/AKAF.sol).
+This contract share the same IAKAP interface and contains the same type of node logic and structure as AKAP.
+The difference is that nodes never expire, making the reclaim process optional.
+Also, the special case root node, which doesn't exists in the AKAP registry contract, does exist in the AKAF contract.
+Hence, the deployer of the AKAF contract can control who is allowed to create child nodes from this root node.
+The process of creating child nodes under other nodes is otherwise the same as in AKAP.

 ## AKAP utils

 With the AKAP registry contract up and running, everyone is free to build on top of it.
 While there is nothing wrong with using it directly, we understand that it might often be a bit "low level" to build directly on top of it.
 Hence, we also make available a set of utilities, tools and similar, which help you leverage the power of the DAG more easily.